 How to set up an Apple AirTag

-It is extremely simple to set up an Apple AirTag.
-When you take it out of its packaging, you will notice it has a thin protective film around it.
-That’s not only to protect the surface from scratches.
-It’s also there to stop it from activating while inside the box.
-So when you peel off the protective film, you’ll start to hear it beeping, indicating you’ve just woken it up.
+It’s extremely simple to set up an AirTag.
+When you take it out of its packaging, you’ll notice it has a thin protective wrap/tab around it.
+That’s not only to protect the surface from scratches, but to stop it from activating while inside the box.
+So once you remove the tab, you’ll hear the AirTag beeping, indicating you’ve just woken it up.

-To ensure everything works as it should, open the Find My iPhone app and go to the Items tab.
+To ensure everything works as it should, open the Find My app and go to the Items tab.
 Your new AirTag should be on the list.
-Tap it to see the options available.
+Tap it to see available options.

-- Play Sound — If you know the AirTag is nearby, this will play a beeping sound for you to follow.
+- Play Sound: If you know an AirTag is nearby, this will play a beeping sound for you to follow.

-- Find — If you have lost the AirTag, this will let you home in on it, provided you are within range.
+- Find: If you’ve lost an AirTag, this will let you home in on it, provided you’re within range.

-- Remove Item — Equivalent to a factory reset, this will remove the AirTag from the iPhone.
+- Remove Item: Equivalent to a factory reset, this will remove an AirTag from your iPhone/iPad and Apple ID.